Skip to main content

 • Enabled 508 users across 220 providers to submit and maintain monthly enrollment data

-• Reduced duplicate child records and IDs to improve accuracy and confidence in counts
+• Reduced duplicate child records and improved confidence in enrollment counts

-• Transitioned full operation and maintenance of the ECE Reporter to OEC for long-term sustainability
+• Transitioned full ownership of the platform to OEC for long-term sustainability

 Let’s deliver together.